Youngjooham/Front-end-Frameworks-CA-Young-Joo-Ham/my-new-ecom-store/README.md

 ## Running
 To run the app, run the following commands:

--cd my-new-ecom-store
+- cd my-new-ecom-store

--npm start
+- npm start

--use the live server
+- Use the live server

 ## Contributing
 Young Joo Ham